alan850627/music-cipher/README.md

 ```
 node keyboard.js "alan is the best" alan.mid
 ```

-## How it works
-* This script relies on the `jsmidgen` library to create the midi file.
-* The cipher works in a way of a lookup table, where each letter is mapped one-to-one to a note and some duration.
-* Each non-English alphabet characters are represented by rests.
-The duration of the rest is the same as the previous note's duration.
-* The octave of the note is chosen so that jumps between successive notes are minimal.

 ## Note
 * I noticed inaccuracies when importing these MIDI files into Finale, but this is due to Finale trying to make the music look _pretty_ by extending some notes and deleting rests.
 I've verified the result with a MIDI sequencer, and the output is accurate to my knowledge.